Subang Regency: Administrative districts

-Subang Regency is divided into 30 districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each district, and its post code.
+Subang Regency is divided into 30 districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as of mid-2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 245 rural desa and 8 urban kelurahan - the latter comprising Subang town District), and its post code.